![]() 300 dpi JPEG |

 Download a bass-table for standard-bass-accordions for a better orientation:

-C-b0.
-It can't be always avoided that some tones tilt into their octave above or below in the bass part.
+C–b0.
+It can't be always avoided that some tones tilt into their octave above or below in bass part.

 tuned up to equal temperament.